Diabetes care program addresses specific needs

 Specialization is key

-Some of the nurses are not bilingual, but each has an assistant who is, she continues.
+Some of the nurses are not bilingual, but each has an assistant who is, Walker continues.
 "After all clinical exams are done, the patients come in as needed," she shares.
 "We collect all the data and put it in an electronic registry, which allows us to track clinical outcomes and also to track patient activities — which of them, for example, has not had a recent retinal exam."

 "Look at the ease with which [the nurse educators] use insulin," offers Philis-Tsimikas.
-"You have a lot of patients with Type II diabetes, of lower income, ethnically diverse, and they have let their disease go for quite a while; many have had the disease for 10 years and have had minimal care.
+"You have a lot of patients with type 2 diabetes, of lower income, ethnically diverse, and they have let their disease go for quite a while; many have had the disease for 10 years and have had minimal care.
 You have primary care physicians who are very motivated but who deal with a lot of different diseases and conditions, and their level of expertise in insulin is not that great.
 So when you put in a person who can teach someone to start insulin 'in their sleep,' — or any of the meds required, for that matter — the patient looks at that person as an expert in diabetes."

 Their experience also enables them to recommend the best possible combination of medications, she adds.